 Some of the salient results from the first task are presented here.
-Figure 2 depicts a graphical representation of the various water quality challenges in South Africa.
-These water quality 'impacts' of each of these challenges is mapped against the 'knowledge and understanding' of the challenge.
-It can be seen that five water quality issues occupy the High Impacts/High Knowledge area on the diagram, namely Eutrophication, Salinisation, Sedimentation, Acidification and Urban Pollution.
-This signifies that they should receive high priority management attention (DWS, 2016).
+Figure 2 below depicts a graphical representation of the various water quality challenges in South Africa.
+The water quality 'impacts' of each of these challenges are mapped against the 'knowledge and understanding' of the challenge.

-Figure 2: Mapping of water quality issues against Impacts and Knowledge/Understanding (Source: DWS, 2016)
+Figure 2: Mapping of Water Quality Issues against Impacts and Knowledge/Understanding (Source: DWS, 2016)